 I have started with a list of my favorite kosher restaurants in Israel, as that seems to be the most requested and will move onto other categories in the next few months.
-This list is based purely on my personal experience and I have eaten at all of these places as a paying guest.
+This list is based purely on my personal experience.
 The menu in some places varies seasonally so I have tried to recommend dishes that are consistently on the menu or a similar variation of the same dish.
-There is a carnivorous focus to my suggestions as that is my personal preference when eating out but I have included the link to a full review, if available, so you can find more suggestions.
+There is a carnivorous focus to my suggestions as that is my personal preference when eating out but where it is relevant I have included the link to a full review so you can find more suggestions.

 - Jacko’s Street, Jerusalem